Best Free Business Checking in 2022

 Best for: Businesses with fluctuating needs

-And if you enroll in the Preferred Rewards program, you can get additional perks.
+If you keep a higher balance, you can enroll in the Preferred Rewards program.
+This gives you even more perks.
 These include banking services fee waivers, more rewards, and discounts on interest rates.
-Each account tier does charge a monthly fee, but you can waive it by fulfilling the requirements below.

 Best for: Growing businesses